Educators & Coaches9 min readUpdated Apr 18, 2026

 How to gather the source material

-- Rename the past exams clearly by year or term so Cowork can tell them apart.
+3. Put past exam PDFs in past-exams and rename them clearly by year or term so Cowork can tell them apart.

 Numbered workflow steps